brianwalczak/Bitwarden-Auto-Backup-Manager/README.md

 ## FAQ
 ### Why do I need to install the Bitwarden Desktop App?
 We use the Bitwarden Desktop app to fetch your account configuration when creating a backup.
 This is crucial, because it's what allows you to decrypt your data at any given time.
 Despite this, we communicate directly with the direct Bitwarden API to sync your vault and generate an access token.

+### Can I manage multiple Bitwarden accounts?
+Yes!
+You can now enable automatic backups and create individual backups for multiple Bitwarden accounts directly within the app.
+Just make sure each account is added through Bitwarden Desktop before launching the app.

 ### Will I receive automatic backups if my computer isn't turned on?
 No, you will **not** receive backups if your computer isn't turned on.
 If your device isn't turned on, we won't be able to run in the background and ensure your vault is backed up.